About The College

 • When determined to be necessary to protect the public during an investigation, the Committee makes orders for interim action, including imposing limits or conditions, or a suspension of registration.

-• For complaints referred to the Committee, determine the outcome from the statutory options, including:
+• For complaints referred to the Committee, determines the outcome from the statutory options, including:

 • dismissal with no further action;